1. Memrise vs Duolingo

 | Beginner friendliness | ★★★☆☆ | ★★★★★ |

-Overall: Neither app is objectively "better"; they serve different purposes.
+Neither app is objectively "better"; they serve different purposes.
 Duolingo is the superior choice for complete beginners who want a free, gamified, structured introduction to a new language.
-Memrise is great if you need more vocabulary retention, want authentic native speaker content, and are willing to pay for a premium experience.
+Memrise excels for learners who prioritise vocabulary retention, want authentic native speaker content, and are willing to pay for a premium experience.

 Many successful language learners use both apps together.
 Duolingo provides the grammatical foundation and sentence structure; Memrise expands vocabulary and improves listening comprehension.
 Using them in tandem addresses both platforms' weaknesses.